-Within two years of our honeymoon, we came up with a strategic plan and moved to Cairns, Queensland, for a six-month holiday before moving to Sydney to start work.
-We then moved to Sunshine Coast, Queensland, in 2020, and Australia has been our home ever since.
+Within two years of that fateful honeymoon, we crafted a strategic plan that led us to Cairns, Queensland, for a six-month holiday before eventually settling in Sydney to resume our professional journey.
+In 2020, we made another move, this time to the Sunshine Coast, Queensland, solidifying Australia as our cherished home.

 6. Where's your favorite diving spot in the world?

-During our six-month holiday in Cairns, I grew to love scuba diving so much that my holidays are now always revolved around finding amazing diving spots worldwide.
+During our six-month holiday in Cairns, I grew to love scuba diving so much that my holidays are now revolve around finding amazing diving spots worldwide.